zulip/zulip-gci/tasks/mypy-annotations.md

 * Remove *file* from the `exclude_common` list in `tools/run-mypy`.
 * Add mypy annotations to *file* until all the tests pass.
 * Commit your changes with a commit message `mypy: Annotate *file*`.
-* Submit a pull request, with title:
+* Submit a pull request, with title
   `mypy: Add annotations to <file>.`
+  Include a link to the pull request when you submit your task on the GCI website.

 *Completion criteria*:
 * PASS_TRAVIS